josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 You're probably not going to get rejected over shooting a little high, so don't be afraid of it.
 At worst, you'll probably just hear something like "that's slightly high for this role; we're budgeting more in the range of [x]" at which point you can still work on coming to an agreement, if you want to.
 (And if they slam the door on you over a reasonably small difference, walk away knowing you dodged a bullet.)

-One last thing to keep in mind: salary isn't everything.
+Also keep in mind: salary isn't everything.
 There are lots of other things to consider, like:

 - How good is the insurance?
 (Do look at that.
 I mean, really look at it, even if you're still young and healthy.
 Get the details up front as much as you can.)
 - Do you get shares in the company, or any other sort of equity?
 If so, find out how much, how you earn them, and when.